AiwendilsCode/Neural_network_from_scratch_c_sharp/README.md

 Mnist number recognizing, using neural network from scratch in C#.

 ## Setup
 Open project in visual studio, install all dependencies (Visual studio will figure out which you need) and click run.
-At start of the application all datasets will be loaded in RAM it consumes 800 MB, si first time you start the application it will if you didnt copied minst_train.csv and minst_test.csv into exe directory.
+At start of the application all datasets will be loaded in RAM it consumes 800 MB, first time you start the application it will crash if you didnt copied minst_train.csv and minst_test.csv into exe directory.

 ## Buttons in GUI
 - **Train** -> Train neural network with specified parameters in MNISTform.cs, you have to move files mnist_train.csv and mnist_test.csv to exe folder to succesfully train neural network.
 (The GUI will freeze when training for some time, for how long, that is affected by choosen parameters and CPU.)